 1. Lüneburg

 It is installed in the pedestrianized area, and the wooden huts are all themed on the fairy tales of the Brothers Grimm.
-Meet Little Red Riding Hood, Hansel and Gretel, and all the other figures we know from our childhood, smell the scent of roasted chestnuts, candied almonds, and apples, and warm yourself with mulled wine whilst browsing for handmade trinkets and decorations for your Christmas tree.
+Meet Little Red Riding Hood, Hansel and Gretel, and all the other figures we know from our childhood, and smell the scent of roasted chestnuts, candied almonds, and apples.

 Where To Eat